-Young, a Republican, was the representative for Kansas's 6th congressional district from 1911 to 1913.
+Young was the representative for Kansas’s 6th congressional district and was a Republican.
+He served from 1911 to 1913.

 From Apr 1911 to Mar 1913, Young missed 14 of 261 roll call votes, which is 5.4%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.